tensorflow/compression/README.md

 ```

 Then run the unit tests (Do not run the tests in the workspace directory where
-`WORKSPACE` of `tensorflow_compression` repo lives.
-In that case, the Python
+the `WORKSPACE` file lives.
+In that case, the Python interpreter would attempt
-interpreter would attempt to import `tensorflow_compression` packages from the
+to import `tensorflow_compression` packages from the source tree, rather than
-source tree, rather than from the installed package system directory):
+from the installed package system directory):

 ```bash
 pushd /tmp